Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 </Expandable>
 <Expandable alt_header="Fusion admin">
 This permission set is used exclusively to enable users to interact with the Fusion upgrade workflows.
-We recommend assigning to users only on specific environments to limit access and upgrade only projects that are Fusion-ready.
+We recommend limiting this permission to users and projects that are Fusion-ready.

 See the [dbt platform Fusion upgrade](/docs/dbt-versions/upgrade-dbt-version-in-cloud#dbt-fusion-engine) docs for more information.